Anthrocon/www/content/Venue/shuttle-buses/index.md

 {{< /details >}}

 {{< details "Red Route — Hampton Inn, Homewood Suites" >}}
-**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 1 AM on Sunday evening.

 **Frequency:** Buses will arrive at each hotel approximately every 20 minutes.

-**Pick up notes:** Buses will attempt to pick up passengers near the front entrance of hotels.
+**Pick up notes:**

+- Hampton Inn: opposite of hotel in front of Heinz History Center
+- Homewood Suites: corner of Smallman St. and 14th St., across of hotel

 {{< /details >}}